 - Showing the 3D model to the client

-But let’s bounce back to the part about "performance demands" and "data input".
+But let’s bounce back to the part about "performance demands" and "data input":

 The importance of data in construction is seeping down to the early stages of a project.
-Designers need to scrutinise product geometry and performance data in order to select components that align with the goals of the building project.
-This means that a window is no longer “just a window” – it’s a building component that plays a part in the building’s overall thermal transmittance, natural light and life cycle.
+Designers need to scrutinize product geometry and performance data in order to select components that align with the goals of the building project.
+This means that a window is no longer “just a window” – it’s a building component that plays a part in the building’s overall thermal transmittance, natural light, and life cycle.

 Psst!
 Did you know that we've partnered up with Prodikt to provide a smooth and easy way to get sustainability data on products?
 Now you do – read all about the sustainability platform >

 The phase can be a rather complicated and time-consuming hunt for information.
-But with BIM – and BIM objects – product selection, ease of shared information and greater data accuracy make it easy.
-The ability to collaborate digitally, with all players able to access, discuss and amend data and aesthetics simplifies the process, boosts accuracy and cuts out errors upfront.
+But with BIM – and BIM objects – product selection, ease of shared information, and greater data accuracy make it easy.
+The ability to collaborate digitally, with all players able to access, discuss and amend data and aesthetics, simplifies the process, boosts accuracy, and cuts out errors upfront.

 Why the design phase is crucial for manufacturers

 Manufacturers create products.
 Once made, you’ve got to sell it.
-Manufacturers need to magically turn into marketers and getting on a specifier’s list is the golden rule.
+Manufacturers need to turn into marketers magically, and getting on a specifier’s list is the golden rule.
 How can you do that?
 Well, given that you’re 80% of specifications are based on the design (DBEI), the design stage in a construction project is a critical time for future business.

 See, manufacturers who offer information early on will reap the benefits later.
 Designers want BIM objects for a smoother product selection and design process.
 If you could save time and influence the decision-making process, and therefore engineer a faster route to specification, you would, wouldn’t you?

 As with all things related to outreach, there are BIM marketing methods to employ.
 But you need to establish the foundation before you build up and reach out.
 Putting your products on BIM and BIMobject gives manufacturers a ready-made marketplace to reach, understand and influence specifiers.
-Correctly done, you'll give designers, engineers and architects an easy route to include your products in the BIM model and influence the final purchase.
+Correctly done, you'll give designers, engineers, and architects an easy route to include your products in the BIM model and influence the final purchase.

 Phase 2: Build

-- Setting the work plan
+- Setting the work plan.

-- Keeping track of time and costs
+- Keeping track of time and costs.

-- Delivering and receiving materials
+- Delivering and receiving materials.

 It's an exciting phase of any project.
 But it's also rife with risks ranging from insufficient product installation documentation to uncoordinated deliveries.
-Basically: a lack of information hiking up costs and construction waste.
+Basically: a lack of information hikes up costs and construction waste.
 But how can construction professionals put a stop to the inefficiency?
 Matteo Santi, BIM coordinator and MEP coordinator at Gianni Benvenuto S.p.A, shares his solution in a recent interview: